The Truth About "BPA-Free": Why BPS and BPF Are Just As Bad

 Heat is the ultimate catalyst.
 A plastic bottle heated in a dishwasher, a microwave, or a bottle warmer will release significantly more endocrine disruptors than a cold bottle.
 Fat is the secondary catalyst.
 Because breast milk and infant formula are highly fatty, they act as perfect solvents to pull fat-soluble bisphenols out of the plastic walls and into your baby's food.

 If you must use plastic, never heat it, and never wash it in the dishwasher.
-Scratched, cloudy plastics have broken matrices and leach the highest volume of chemicals—throw them away immediately.
+Scratched, cloudy plastics have broken matrices and leach the highest volume of chemicals, so throw them away immediately.
+The only materials that stay inert under heat are glass, stainless steel, and 100% silicone.

 • Heat breaks down plastic polymers rapidly.